 - Four mattress positions

 - GreenGuard Gold Certification

-Our first choice, the Davinci Kalani crib, has a simple yet classic design, it resembles old fashioned wooden cribs, and it seems trustworthy.
+Our first choice, the Davinci Kalani Convertible Crib, has a simple yet classic design, it resembles old fashioned wooden cribs, and it seems trustworthy.
 This model is not only pretty affordable in comparison to the other cribs, but extremely functional as well, and will undoubtedly pay off in the long run.
 Not only it offers four mattress positions, but four bed options too, which means that this crib will truly follow your child’s growth and adjust to it.

 This versatile crib is built out of 100% sustainable pine wood from New Zealand, and it can be converted into a toddler bed, daybed, and full-size bed, but the conversion kits are sold separately.
 It is available in seven different colors, all finished with non-toxic painting process, phthalate and lead safe.
 Like many other convertible cribs, the Kalani takes up a bit more space once it is assembled (54.4 x 35 x 41.9 inches), but it has some extra space underneath it which can be used as a drawer or storage.
 If you decide to assemble it yourself, do it in a room where you plan to keep it because once it’s constructed, it will probably not fit through standard doorways.